hydroflux/ox-teleport-cc-frontend/README.md

 User Story #2 => As a user, I can submit the name of a city and learn its latitude & longitude, as well as other metrics User Story #3 => As a user, I can view city metrics on an individual page

+[] Need to add styling--keep using material-ui
+[] Need to update the show route in order to display different metrics on a 'search' compared to the 'sample list' [] Sample list isn't the best way to have a splash / home page--also wasted a lot of time during the CC--decide on a way to update
+[] Categories list should exist in their own table including the colors [] Look into the widgets available on the api again, possible to show on the CityContainer page [] If continuing to use material-ui, update the CityContainer page to use the 'Paper' component in order to split the page into left / right (right side for widget)
+[] Need to add conditionals for if the urban area details don't exist

 <!-- # Getting Started with Create React App